Maximizing Expected Utility for Stochastic Combinatorial Optimization Problems: Introduction

 \section{Introduction}

 The most common approach to deal with optimization problems in presence of uncertainty is to optimize the expected value of the solution.
 However, expected value is inadequate in expressing diverse people's preferences towards decision-making under uncertain scenarios.
 In particular, it fails at capturing different {\em risk-averse} or {\em risk-prone} behaviors that are commonly observed.
 Consider the following simple example where we have two lotteries $L_{1}$ and $L_{2}$.
 In $L_{1}$, the player could win $1000$ dollars with probability $1.0$, while in $L_{2}$ the player could win $2000$ dollars with probability $0.5$ and $0$ dollars otherwise.
 It is easy to see that both have the same expected payoff of $1000$ dollars.
 However, many, if not most, people would treat $L_{1}$ and $L_{2}$ as two completely different choices.
 Specifically, a risk-averse player is likely to choose $L_{1}$ and a risk-prone player may prefer $L_{2}$ (Consider a gambler who would like to spend 1000 dollars to play double-or-nothing).
-A more involved but also more surprising example is the {\em St. Petersburg paradox} (see e.g.,~\cite{robert04stpetersburg,stparadox}) which has been widely used in the economics literature as a criticism of expected value.
-See Appendix~\ref{app:paradox} for a brief description of the St. Petersburg paradox.
-These observations and criticisms have led researchers, especially in Economics, to study the problem from a more fundamental perspective and to directly maximize user satisfaction, often called {\em utility}.
-The uncertainty present in the problem instance naturally leads us to optimize the {\em expected utility}.
+A more involved but also more surprising example is the {\em St. Petersburg paradox} (see e.g.,~\cite{robert04stpetersburg}) which has been widely used in the economics literature as a criticism of expected value.
+The paradox is named from Daniel Bernoulli's presentation of the problem, published in 1738 in the Commentaries of the Imperial Academy of Science of Saint Petersburg.
+Consider the following game: you pay a fixed fee $X$ to enter the game.
+In the game, a fair coin is tossed repeatedly until a tail appears ending the game.
+The payoff of the game is $2^{k}$ where $k$ is the number of heads that appear, i.e., you win $1$ dollar if a tail appears on the first toss, 2 dollars if a head appears on the first toss and a tail on the second, 4 dollars if a head appears on the first two tosses and a tail on the third and so on.
+The question is what would be a fair fee $X$ to enter the game?
+First, it is easy to see that the expected payoff is